Sather Tower: Carillon and its history

 The Berkeley Carillon originated as a twelve bell chime, cast in 1915 by John Taylor & Co of Loughborough, England.
 The original bells were a gift of Jane K. Sather, who also gave the university the Sather Tower (in which the bells were housed), Sather Gate (named for her husband the Norwegian-born banker Peder Sather), and endowed chairs in History and Classics.
 The original bells were installed in 1917 and played for the first time on November 3, 1917, to mark California's Big Game against Washington.
 The delay between the founding and the installation of the bells was caused by World War I, as well as the US Customs Service in San Francisco.

 The original bells all bear the inscription "Gift of Jane K. Sather 1914," acknowledging the benefactress for whom the Tower is named.
-The largest of the original bells bears an inscription by Isaac Flagg, Professor of Greek, Emeritus, "We ring, we chime, we toll, / Lend ye the silent part / Some answer in the heart, / Some echo in the soul."
+The largest of the original bells bears an inscription by Isaac Flagg, Professor of Greek, emeritus, "We ring, we chime, we toll, / Lend ye the silent part / Some answer in the heart, / Some echo in the soul."
 The current bells range from small 19 pound bells to the 10,500 pound "Great Bear Bell," which tolls on the hour and features bas-relief carvings of bears as well as the constellation Ursa Major.

-It was soon discovered that these twelve bells were insufficient to play many popular tunes, including the national anthem.
+It was soon discovered that these twelve bells (one octave) were insufficient to play many popular tunes, including the national anthem (which requires a range of a twelfth, and thus a bare minimum of twenty bells for chromaticity throughout the range).
 During the following decades there were a number of discussions about enlarging the instrument, but nothing came of this need.

 A thirteenth bell was installed along with a clock in 1926 to strike the hours.
 This clock and bell had originally been installed in 1899 in Bacon Hall and were named for William Ashburner, a university regent.